Terminal Recordings

 Cuts Track: Red (ellipsis) or purple-dashed (seamless) blocks.
 A centered

-A Playhead (white vertical line) spans all three tracks and moves with the current time.
+A Playhead (white vertical line) spans all five tracks and moves with the current time.

 Properties Panel

 Clicking any item in the timeline opens the Properties Panel on the right side.
-All fields are live; changes apply immediately as you type, with no Apply button.
-The panel shows context-specific fields:
+The panel adapts to show fields relevant to the selected item type, and all edits are live: changes apply immediately as you type, with no Apply button needed.

 Edge Editing

-Both annotation boxes and cut regions have draggable edge handles (left and right).
+Annotation boxes, cut regions, snippet boxes, and highlight boxes all have draggable edge handles (left and right).
 When you grab an edge:

 - The playhead snaps to that edge’s time position, showing the exact terminal frame at the boundary.

-- The edge displays a prominent vertical stem extending beyond the track (green for annotations, red for cuts) with a directional glow so you know which side is active.
+- The edge displays a prominent vertical stem extending beyond the track (green for annotations, red for cuts, blue for snippets, style-colored for highlights) with a directional glow so you know which side is active.

 - Arrow keys (← →) nudge the active edge by ±10ms for frame-accurate positioning.
 The playhead tracks the edge so you can see the terminal state update with each nudge.